InteractiveComputerGraphics/splashsurf/README.md

 # The `splashsurf` CLI

 The following sections mainly focus on the CLI of `splashsurf`.
-For more information on the library, see the [corresponding readme](https://github.com/w1th0utnam3/splashsurf/blob/master/splashsurf_lib/README.md) in the `splashsurf_lib` subfolder.
+For more information on the library, see the [corresponding readme](https://github.com/w1th0utnam3/splashsurf/blob/master/splashsurf_lib/README.md) in the `splashsurf_lib` subfolder or the [`splashsurf_lib` crate](https://crates.io/crates/splashsurf_lib) on crates.io.

 ## Introduction